wssunn/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

-In this section we will implement an RNN from scratch for a character-level language model, according to our descriptions in :numref:`sec_rnn`.
+In this section we will implement an RNN from scratch for a character-level language model that will be trained on H. G. Wells' *The Time Machine*.
-Such a model
-will be trained on H. G. Wells' *The Time Machine*.
 As before, we start by reading the dataset first, which is introduced in :numref:`sec_language_model`.